sheftrip/Character-level-Convolutional-Networks-for-Text-Classification/README.md

 ### Inference

+- The models when run on the Author’s Dataset, predicts the classes of the random news samples correctly, on both large as well as small feature.
+- On our Dataset, the models don’t perform as well, which makes sense when we compare the test accuracy achieved on both the datasets.

 ## Setup and Execution

 1. Download the notebooks, Cleaning.ipynb, CharCNN.ipynb and WordCNN.ipynb., further, upload them onto your drive.